xcube-dev/xcube/docs/source/overview.rst

 Workflows
 =========

-The basic use case is to generate an xcube dataset and deploy it so that your users can access it:
+The basic use case is generating an xcube dataset, and deploy it in an accessible manner:

 1. generate an xcube dataset from some EO data sources using the :doc:`cli/xcube_gen` tool with a specific *input processor*;